1. Home

 mass % O = 72.71 %

-When doing mass percent calculations, it is always a good idea to check to make sure your mass percents add up to 100% (helps catch math errors):
+When doing mass percent calculations, it is always a good idea to check to make sure your mass percents add up to 100%.
+This will help catch any math errors.

 27.29 + 72.71 = 100.00